-There will be five assignments, due by 5pm on the dates indicated below.
+There will be nine assignments, due by 9pm on the dates indicated below.
 No assignments will be accepted after the deadline.
 Therefore, you should plan to submit your assignments well before the deadline.
-Assignments will be posted on Brightspace at least one week before the due date.
+Assignments will be posted in Brightspace at least one week before the due date.
 Solutions will be posted below.
 Since the assignments may contain exercises in a textbook, the solutions will be password protected.
 The password is available on Brightspace.
 Graded assignments will also be returned through Brightspace, with comments from the grader.

 Format and submission

 Assignments should be submitted online, through Brightspace.
+You may upload the assignment as many times as you want, up until the deadline.
+Only the most recent upload will be kept.
 There are two methods for preparing assignments:

 - Handwritten and scanned: Students may handwrite assignments and scan them for submission, or handwrite them using an app (e.g. on a tablet) that can produce pdf files.
 If you choose this method, it is your responsibility to make sure that your handwriting is legible and that your scan is high enough quality that it can be easily read by the grader.
 In addition, you must submit a single PDF file (and not, for example, a JPG file or a ZIP file).
 A PDF file is necessary so that the grader can easily add comments to the document.